 National Institutes of Health Diagnostic Imaging Site: This site explains the imaging tests you might need, such as x-rays, CT scans, nuclear scans, and MRI scans.

-National Institutes of Health Diagnostic Tests Site: This National Institutes of Health site offers a wealth of information on various tests you might experience, including endoscopy, scans, blood tests, etc.
+National Institutes of Health Digestive Disease Diagnostic Testing Site: The National Institutes of Health offers a wealth of information, including various tests you might experience, such as endoscopy, scans, blood tests, etc.

 Articles in Medical Journals

 PubMed: You can search in the extensive National Institutes of Health library of national and international medical journals.